 Idaho Power Clean Energy Goal- Clean Today.
-Cleaner Tomorrow.[TM]
+Cleaner Tomorrow.TM

-In March 2019, the company announced a goal to provide 100 percent clean energy by 2045.
-This goal continues the company's legacy of being a leader in clean energy and was developed with customer and stakeholder input.
-Key to achieving this goal is the company's existing backbone of nearly 50 percent clean hydropower, as well as continuing to reduce carbon emissions and exiting participation in coal plants.
-In addition, Idaho Power reached an agreement to buy 120 megawatts (MW) of solar power from a private developer; this agreement is pending approval from the IPUC.
+Developed based on customer and stakeholder input, in March 2019, Idaho Power announced a goal to provide 100 percent clean energy by 2045.
+This goal furthers Idaho Power's legacy of being a leader in clean energy.
+Key to achieving this goal of 100 percent clean energy is the company's existing backbone of nearly 50 percent hydropower, as well as continuing to reduce carbon emissions and exiting participation in its share of three coal plants.
+In addition, Idaho Power reached an agreement to buy 120 megawatts (MW) of solar power from a private developer; this agreement was recently approved by the IPUC in December 2019.

 The preferred portfolio identified in this 2019 IRP reflects a mix of generation and transmission resources that ensures reliable, affordable energy using technologies available today.
-Achieving our clean-energy goal will require new technological advances, as well as a continued focus on energy efficiency and demand-response programs.
+Achieving our clean-energy goal will require new technological advances and cost-breakthroughs, as well as a continued focus on energy efficiency and demand-response programs.
 As it has over the past decade, the advisory council will continue to play a key role in updating the IRP every two years, analyzing new technologies and continuing our path toward a cleaner tomorrow.